The Secret Weapon Brands Need to Fight Against Facebook’s Rising Cost of Advertising

 In many ways, it is a story of the types of campaigns published through Tiger Pistol, which all tend to be brand focused micro-campaigns – hyper-local, highly-relevant ad campaigns that focus on specific consumers, products, and communities.
 The effect is a highly-focused ad unit, with a clear call to action and singular focus on driving a transaction at a point of sale.

-Tiger Pistol campaigns, whether cross-channel or collaborative, are tightly focused on three key components: proximity, applicability, and transaction optimization – all of which contribute to better performing ads, as they are always constructed in a way that is most relevant for a consumer.
+Tiger Pistol campaigns, whether cross-channel or collaborative, are tightly focused on three key components: proximity, applicability, and transaction optimization – all of contribute to better performing ads, as they are always constructed in a way that is most relevant for a consumer.

 - Proximity: Even under COVID, geo-proximity remains an important component of digital advertising.
 Tiger Pistol campaigns always work to deliver consumers ad units that feature the point of sale that is closest to them, whether that is a vending machine or convenience store for a CPG brand or a local insurance agent who serves their town.